 Greetings from the only Cathedral in the world that has St. John Berchmans as its patron!

 On January 15, 1888, His Holiness Pope Leo XIII, in a single ceremony, canonized St. Alphonsus Rodriguez, St. Peter Claver and our patron, St. John Berchmans, the patron of Altar Servers and Students.
-Our plans for this upcoming year include a Pilgrimage to the site of the third miracle needed for St. John Berchmans’ canonization, in Grand Coteau, Louisiana.
+Our celebration of the St. John Berchmans’ 125th year of canonization was year-long and began with January 13, 2013 Mass, with Bishop Michael G. Duca, honoring St. John Berchmans’ anniversary.
+Our celebration included a Staff Pilgrimage to the site of the third miracle needed for St. John’s canonization, in Grand Coteau, Louisiana.

-Blessed John Berchmans appeared to Mary Wilson and after praying through his intercession; he appeared to her and healed her after forty days of being gravely ill.
-We will also celebrate his Feast Day, November 26, as well as August 13, his date of death and the Feast Day from the old calendar.
-Students in our elementary and parish school will devote time to learning more about our patron throughout the year, as well as our adults of the parish.
+Blessed John Berchmans appeared to Mary Wilson and after praying through his intercession; he appeared to her and healed her after 40 days of being gravely ill.
+The parish celebrated his Feast Day, November 26, also had special remembrance of him on August 13, his date of death and the Feast Day from the old calendar.
+Students in our elementary and parish school devoted time to learning more about our patron throughout the year, as well as our adults of the parish.

 Thank you for taking time to spread this devotion to Saint John Berchmans.

 Sincerely in Christ,